Should you sell your own house?

 Choosing a real estate agent

-When you’re choosing a real estate agent, cost should not be the only factor you consider.
+When you’re choosing a real estate agent for selling private houses, cost should not be the only factor you consider.
 But how do you know if you’re going to get your money’s worth?

 Look at individual results

 You want someone who will negotiate smartly and get you the highest possible price.
 For that, you need to see what they’ve achieved for similar properties.
-Ask the agent to show you some of their recent sale prices and compare them against other properties in the area
+Ask the agent to show you some of their recent sales and compare them against other properties in the area.

 Get personal recommendations

 Ask friends and family for their recommendations, but be discerning.
-The best agent is one that fits your needs and not everyone is the same.
+The best agent to sell my home is one who fits your needs, and not everyone is the same.

 Stay local